Category: News & Blogs

 Through this partnership, VINTTRO Cover is giving you the tools to say “yes” to more clients, backed by a product designed for the unique demands of the modern game.

-• Greater Flexibility: Enhanced appetite and flexible underwriting across diverse footballer profiles, from emerging talent to established international stars.
+• Greater Flexibility: Enhanced appetite and flexible underwriting across diverse footballer and rugby profiles, from emerging talent to established international stars.

 • Broader Acceptance: A streamlined process to help you comfortably place high-net-worth (HNW) sports clients.